Hot Stone Massage Mt Tamborine

 A hot stone massage is undeniably relaxing.

-If I’d lifted my head from the portable massage table that Alison, the owner of visiting massage service Ripple Massage had set up in the chalet, the view would have been westwards across the Canungra Valley and the smoke-blue razorbacks of the Great Dividing Range beyond.
+If I’d lifted my head from the portable massage table that Ali, the owner of visiting massage service Ripple Massage had set up in the chalet, the view would have been westwards across the Canungra Valley and the smoke-blue razorbacks of the Great Dividing Range beyond.

 My head, however, remained buried in the massage table.
 I may or may not have had the strength to lift it.